uowaep/CubiQuake/README.md

 ### Full ChangeLog

+r177
++ default dungeon gen depth is 6 instead of 13
++ reduced default view/load distance for faster dungeon rendering
++ cq_chunksave_interval is now 0 by default until a good way to save on quit is figured out (this is a workaround for some horrible chunk save bugs. all changes are saved instantly with this setting)
++ cq_lights_static_updateinterval is now 2 by default just for good measure performance wise
++ cq_clientlightradius is 256 by default. just looks better.
++ cq_ambientlight_radiance is turned up to 0.6
++ cq_lights_radiance is turned up to 0.5
++ sky is now black by default (r_clearcolor 0 0 0)
++ moved the add cubic tool to R so E can be available right now for modding
++ moved the MOVETYPE_BOUNCE testing binds to 90, 91, and 92 B, N, M (RMB is still also a test bind) so they no longer conflict with the tool size controls
++ added offset support for model block types
++ added offset support for lights
++ fixed weird brightness level issues with dynamic lights
++ added support for a flagfield for each cubic
++ prefab and world file versions are now updated to 177 (old versions supported)
++ updated collision to bounce more correctly, and stay away from surfaces by 1 unit better than previously
++ fixed some trace angles to match the view better
++ moving blocks lock back into place on map change (not on quit yet)

 r174
 + moving cubics are now rideable (player no longer slides off of them)
 + moving cubcs have limited push functionality with .pushvelocity